-The implicit assumption that states are predatory and communities are powerless underlying most arguments for 'participatory' forms of interventions is being challenged by analyses of democratic interactions between citizens and state institutions in several less-developed countries (Andersson et al., 2004,; Gibson, 1999; Saberwal, 1999;

-Chhatre and Saberwal, 2006b; Tendler, 1997).
-Scholars need to focus on how communities-self-defined and self-realized-act on their priorities and assume an agency for their objectives.
+The implicit assumption that states are predatory and communities are powerless, underlying most arguments for 'participatory' forms of interventions, is being challenged by analyses of democratic interactions between citizens and state institutions in several less developed countries (Tendler 1997; Gibson 1999; Saberwal 1999; Andersson et al. 2006; Chhatre & Saberwal 2006b).
+Scholars need to focus on how communities-selfdefined and self-realised-act on their priorities and assume an agency for their objectives.
 Research must look beyond stated objectives of particular policies to what the constituents are doing through and inside the institutions created by such policies.
-The degree to which particular projects or policies enable (or disable) community agency depends on the larger democratic context and the role of political parties (Kohli, 1987; Veron et al., 2006).
-This paper argues that accountability of local governments cannot be conceptualized or analyzed separately from the accountability of other/higher institutions of representation and governance.
+The degree to which particular projects or policies enable (or disable) community agency depends on the larger democratic context and the role of political parties and electoral institutions is critical in new democracies (Kohli 1987; Williams et al. 2003).
+This article argues that accountability of local governments cannot be conceptualised or analysed separately from the accountability of other/higher institutions of representation and governance.

-More recently, attention has been focused on the democratic potential of decentralization reforms, and the politics of institutional choice in community-based natural resource management that leads to fragmentation of local authority and attenuation in the legitimacy of democratic local governments (Ribot, 2003; Manor, 2004).
+More recently, attention has been focused on the democratic potential of decentralisation reforms, and the politics of institutional choice in community-based natural resource management (CBNRM) that leads to fragmentation of local authority and attenuation in the legitimacy of democratic local governments (Ribot 2003; Manor 2004).
 While it is indisputable that transfer of powers to parallel institutions would reflect poorly on the legitimacy of democratically elected local governments as perceived by their constituents, it is by no means axiomatic that local governments would inevitably suffer from such imposition.
-The relevant issue, therefore, is to examine the conditions under which a plurality of governance institutions at the local level weakens or strengthens local elected government.
+The relevant issue, therefore, is to examine the conditions under which a plurality of governance institutions at the local level weakens or strengthens local elected government (Ribot 2007).
 Where local governments are endowed with sufficient autonomy and resources, communities and sub-groups within are more likely to channel their agency through local governments to influence the implementation of policy and the functioning of parallel institutions.
 Local governments are located at the bottom of a pyramid of institutions for democratic governance, often in close proximity to the communities affected by state policies.
 A coupling of community agency with local governments will reinforce their legitimacy and authority.
 Additionally, the location of local governments in a hierarchical network of governance institutions will enable communities to harness the power of local authorities in influencing higher levels of government.
 Such linkages between community agency and local governments are nevertheless incumbent upon the opportunities that the wider democratic context provides.
-They are represented by the articulation between social movements, electoral institutions, and political parties.
+They are represented by the articulation between social movements, electoral institutions and political parties.

 Political articulation can be defined as the degree to which citizens and citizen groups can influence policy through democratic institutions.
-Rather than being a static property of a political system, it is determined by the institutional architecture governing representation at multiple levels, as well as the degree of competition between political actors for the privilege of representing local interests.
-Disarticulated political systems are characterized by the alienation of elected representatives from their constituents.
-They also suffer from a lack of incentive to respond positively to demands from below.
+Rather than being a static property of a political system, it is determined by the institutional architecture governing representation at multiple levels, as well as the degree of competition between political actors for the privilege of representing social interests.
+Disarticulated political systems are characterised by the alienation of elected representatives from their constituents, following from a lack of incentives to respond positively to demands from below.
 Accountability, in this formulation, is a function of the level of political articulation in the system.
 Citizens are more likely to hold representatives accountable in an articulated political system.